robertmaxwilliams/max-website/blog/2019-2-8-Code-Katas.md

 but I had trouble with off by one errors that I couldn't debug.
 It should be the same as recursion...
 I guess I'm just not very good at this.

-## Kata03: How Big?
-How Fast?

-From the past: I'm going to copy in the questions and answer them as I go.
-Not today, though.

-So today is the day!
-I'll try to do these as fast as I can, and as roughly as possible with no complex calculations or internet.

-    roughly how many binary digits (bit) are required for the unsigned representation of:

-    1. 1,000 (10^3)
-    2. 1,000,000 (10^6)
-    3. 1,000,000,000 (10^9)
-    4. 1,000,000,000,000 (10^12)
-    5. 8,000,000,000,000

-Umm so I know there's something with log, but I also know that these are powers of two:
-+ 1
-+ 2
-+ 4
-+ 8
-+ 16
-+ 32
-+ 64
-+ 128
-+ 256
-+ 512
-+ 1024

-Notice that they grow linearly, as is the nature of doubling numbers written in a base notation.
-Using counting, it turns out that 2^10 is about 10^3, so we can use 10 powers of 2 for every power of 10.

-Also have an extra bit, just in case.

-So #1 is 11 bits, #2 is 21 bits, #3 is 31 bits, #4 is 41 bits, and number 5 is three more powers of
-two, to let's say 44.

-    My town has approximately 20,000 residences.
-How much space is required to store the names, addresses, and a phone number for all of these (if we store them as characters)?

-So those first and last names should be on average like 10 characters apiece, address should be like 50 chars or so, and 10 chars for phone number, right?
-So 10+10+50+10 = 80 bytes.l

-    I’m storing 1,000,000 integers in a binary tree.
-Roughly how many nodes and levels can I expect the tree to have?
-Roughly how much space will it occupy on a 32-bit architecture?

-So using 32 bit integers... so like a heap, where each node is (value, left-pointer, right-pointer) or like a tree where all the leaves are integers?
-It sounds like the latter.
-So 2^20 is about that many, so we need like 20 or 21 layers.
-So like 2^20 bytes for pointers.
-Oh, the tree part should be the same size as the data part, if it's fairly balanced, so let's say the final answer is 2,000,000 32 bit data cells (either pointers or ints).

 #### Try 4

 I thought I would run out of ideas, but it turns out that this language has pretty much every